 What digital products sell best?

-Honestly, I can’t say what type of product sells best, but I will say that the digital products that will sell the best are the products that truly solve a problem.
-If no one is looking for it or finds it useful, it’s probably not going to do well.
+Honestly, I can’t say what type of product sells best, but I will say that the digital products that will sell the best are the products that truly solve a problem for people.
+If no one is looking for it or finds it useful, it will probably not do well.